-The standard of prudence to be used by City staff is the "Prudent Person" standard and is applied in the context of managing the overall investment program.
-The Prudent Person standard is that Investments are made with judgment and care, under circumstances then prevailing, which persons of prudence, discretion and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering the probable safety of their capital and as the probable income to be derived from the investment.
+The standard of prudence to be used by City staff is the 'Prudent Person' standard and is applied in the context of managing the overall investment program.
+The Prudent Person standard is that investments are made with judgment and care, under prevailing circumstances, which persons of prudence, discretion and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering the probable safety of their capital and as the probable income to be derived from the investment.